 #7 (last one): His picture will be on Cherry Coke cans in China.

 There was a lot of discussion about his companies in China.
-I mentioned that the Dairy Queen in Beijing uses his photo at the outlets.
+I mentioned that the Dairy Queen in Beijing uses his photo as promotions at their outlets.
 He knew about this and then mentioned that they are bringing Cherry Coke to China, and the can will have his face on it.
 That’s kind of a strange thing to think about.
 That the face of an Omaha investor is an effective way to sell soda in China.

 Also a final recommendation.
-If you are ever at a meeting and Buffett is in the room, try to sit next to the reserved seat with the Cherry Coke by it.
+If you are ever at a meeting and Buffett is in the room, try to sit next to the reserved seat with the Cherry Coke already by it.

-The entire Q&A is located here.
+The entire Q&A and my complete summary are located here.